Chen Dong (taikonaut)

 Chen Dong (陈冬 (陳冬, Chén Dōng); born 12 December 1978) is a Chinese fighter pilot and taikonaut selected as part of the Shenzhou program.
-A fighter pilot in the People's Liberation Army Air Force, he was selected to be a CNSA taikonaut in 2010.
+A fighter pilot in the People's Liberation Army Air Force (PLAAF), he was selected to be a CNSA taikonaut in 2010.

-In December 2022, he set a new record for longest stay in space by a Chinese astronaut with a cumulative 214 days in space.
+A veteran of the Shenzhou 11, Shenzhou 14 and Shenzhou 20 missions to the Tiangong space station, in October 2025, he set a new record for longest cumulative stay in space by a Chinese astronaut.

 Early life and education

 Chen was born in Luoyang, Henan, on 12 December 1978 from a working-class family.
+Both his father Chen Shulin (陈树林) and mother Huang Yan (黄焱) were workers at Luoyang Copper Processing Group Material Adjustment Co., Ltd. (formerly Luoyang Copper Processing Factory), and he has an elder brother named Chen Bo (陈波).
+He studied at Luoyang Copper Processing Factory High School (now Jinghua Campus of Luoyang Second High School).

-He holds a master's degree in engineering from Xi'an Jiaotong University.
+He was a graduate of the PLAAF Changchun Flight Academy (now PLAAF Aviation University), and holds a master's degree in engineering from Xi'an Jiaotong University.
+He joined the Chinese Communist Party in April 1999.

 Military career

-He joined the People's Liberation Army Air Force in August 1997, achieving the rank of Colonel.
-He was further promoted to the rank Senior Colonel.
+He joined the PLAAF in August 1997, eventually achieving the rank of Colonel.
+He was promoted to Senior Colonel in 2022.

 Astronaut career

 Chen was selected for the second batch for Chinese astronauts in 2009 when he was a combat aircraft pilot.
 He was interviewed by Yang Liwei.